 NB Please do not touch any of the exhibits, unless it states otherwise.

-The reason we ask visitors not to touch the animals is because of wear and tear, not because they are at risk from the specimens on open display.
+The reason visitors are asked not to touch the animals is because of wear and tear, not because they are at risk from the specimens on open display.
 Some of the very old specimens in the museum will have been treated with chemicals (including arsenic) as part of the taxidermy process over a century ago.
 Most animals on open display today such as the giraffe, zebra, moose and antelopes are less than 15 years old and were never treated with any such materials.

 If you look at the baby zebra or ‘bald-tapir’ now behind glass, you can see what happens when visitors stroke the animals over the decades, with loss of fur – in those examples they have polished leather from years of handling.
-If you touch our elephant, walrus or rhinos you are likely to stick to them, as they were treated in the past with various oils.
-At least our animals don’t bite.
+If you touch the elephant, walrus or rhinos you are likely to stick to them, as they were treated in the past with various oils.
+At least the animals don’t bite.

 We do have an activity cart in the Discovery Zone on the Ground Floor that has a real pilot whale skull on top of it.
 We encourage everyone to touch this as it’s part of our handling collection and it is OK to touch it.